 There are many complicated issues that you need to settle during the divorce process.
 Many of these elicit strong emotions from one party or the other, resulting in volatility.

-One of the most challenging issues in the divorce law process is dividing property, debts and assets.
+One of the most challenging issues in the divorce law process is dividing property, debts, and assets.
 In many states, like Colorado, anything you and your spouse purchased over your marriage is subject to division.
 This includes things such as real estate, bank accounts, cars, stocks, etc. Some states split marital property evenly, while others go along an equitable split.
-In the latter, the judge weighs the contribution each spouse made to the marriage and uses that information to decide the disposition property, which may not equate to a perfect 50/50 division of your property, debt, and other assets.
+In the latter, the judge weighs the contribution each spouse made to the marriage and uses that information to decide the disposition of property, which may not equate to a perfect 50/50 division of your property, debt, and other assets.

 Both parents are responsible for paying for the care of their children.
 There is a child support guideline that helps determine how much each parent should contribute based on their income and the amount of time they spend with the children.
-Child support pays for things such as healthcare, food, clothing and other basic needs.
+Child support pays for things such as healthcare, food, clothing, and other basic needs.

 Alimony, or spousal support, can vary dramatically depending on the marriage, and Colorado divorce law court looks at multiple factors when determining the amount and length of alimony, including: